-How roads could be plowed for free
+How roads could be plowed free, faster, and more often

 Public roads in the United States are plowed during the winter by government employees using government equipment.
 Despite the many billions of taxpayer dollars spent clearing roads, drivers must often wait several hours to a few days after each winter event (such as a snowstorm depositing fresh snow or wind blowing old snow) before the roads are clear.
 Cash-strapped cities and counties often reduce plowing frequency to save money, but that increases road hazards that result in more accidents, more property damage, and more personal injuries and deaths.